 Air Filters Reduce Indoor Pollutants Do you know if the air in your home or place of business is clean?
 Are you always dusting or vacuuming your floors?
 You may think the air in your air is fine, but in reality it is probably dirtier than the air outside of your home.
 Appolo Heating can help solve this issue for you by showing and installing one of the many different air filters and cleaners that are available!
+We service households all throughout the Capital Region, with locations in Schenectady, Wappinger Falls, and Vestal, NY.
 There are two main categories of indoor air pollutants.
 The first is particulate matter, which consists of microscopic particles suspended in the air.
 These include such dust, pollens, animal dander, dust mites, and airborne bacteria.
 Then there are gaseous pollutants, known as VOCs (Volatile Organic Compounds).
 These are produced by paints, varnishes, cleaning products, gas and wood stoves, and new carpets to name a few.
 Some pollutants—like tobacco smoke—have both particulate and gaseous components.
 A good air cleaner should be able to remove dust and smoke particles, as well as animal dander, spores and pollen.
 All air cleaners have a MERV rating attached to them.
 The higher the MERV rating, the more efficient they are, and the smaller the particulate matter they can remove from your home or business.
 The more efficient ones may also have a charcoal-activated filter and ultra violet lights, which will help with both airborne bacteria and odors.
 What Kind of Air Cleaner Is Right For Your Home?
 A good air cleaner can also help with family health issues.
 If you or someone in your home has allergies or respiratory disease, a good air cleaner may be worth the cost if it achieves even a small improvement.
 There are a few different types of air cleaners: Media Air Cleaners draw air through a pleated filter that is large enough to clean your air for month, reducing the number of times during the year that they need to be replaced without restricting air flow or putting unnecessary stress on your HVAC equipment.
 These filters will come with a MERV Rating to let you know how efficient they are at removing particulate matter.
 Mechanical Cleaners draw air through a filter to capture particles.
 HEPA (high-efficiency particulate air) filters remove dust particles and potential allergens best, trapping 99.97 percent of all particles 0.3 microns in diameter or larger.
 Viruses, many bacteria and other smaller particles can pass through, however.
 Electronic Air Cleaners include electrostatic precipitators (which charge the airborne particles so they stick to a metal plate) and ionizers (which cause particles to be deposited on nearby surfaces).
 Some air cleaners are a combination of the two technologies, and some additionally have UV features or special filters to remove some gaseous pollutants, as mentioned above.
 Priority Customer Service Agreements Our Priority Customer Service Agreements provide our customers with peace of mind and cost savings.
 Keep your air conditioning equipment running at full efficiency, and spot issues that need to be repaired before major problems arise.
 Our ongoing maintenance agreements help you stay cool on every hot day.
 Learn more about the service agreements available to protect your AC equipment and other HVAC systems.
 Check out our options today!